nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-javascript-orm/index.md

 You will learn:
 * What is Object-Relational Mapping?
 * How to use Promises to handle asynchronous database queries
-* Models and how to use implement them
+* Models and how to implement them
 * How to implement a simple, Promise-based ORM with JavaScript

 ## What is Object-Relational Mapping?